The Representation Jensen-Shannon Divergence: Introduction

 \section{Introduction}

-Divergences quantify the difference between probability distributions.
-In machine learning, divergences can be applied to a wide range of tasks including generative modeling (Generative adversarial networks, variational auto-encoders), two-sample testing, anomaly detection, and distribution shift detection.
-A fundamental challenge to using divergences in practice is that the underlying distribution of data is unknown and thus divergences must be estimated from observations.
-Several divergence estimators have been proposed \cite{yang1999information,sriperumbudur2012empirical,krishnamurthy2014nonparametric,moon2014multivariate, singh2014generalized,li2016renyi,noshad2017direct, moon2018ensemble, bu2018estimation, berrett2019efficient, liang2019estimating, han2020optimal, sreekumar2022neural}.
-Most of them fall into 4 categories: plug-in, kernel density estimation, $k$-nearest neighbors, and neural estimators.
+Divergences are functions that quantify the difference from one probability distribution to another.
+In machine learning, divergences can be applied to various tasks, including generative modeling (generative adversarial networks, variational auto-encoders), two-sample testing, anomaly detection, and distribution shift detection.
+The family of $f$-divergences is among the most popular statistical divergences, including the well-known Kullback-Leibler \citep{kullback1951information} and Jensen-Shannon divergences \citep{lin1991divergence}.
+A fundamental challenge to using divergences in practice is that the underlying distribution of data is unknown, and thus, divergences must be estimated from observations.
+Several divergence estimators have been proposed \citep{yang1999information,sriperumbudur2012empirical,krishnamurthy2014nonparametric,moon2014multivariate, singh2014generalized,li2016renyi,noshad2017direct, moon2018ensemble, bu2018estimation, berrett2019efficient, liang2019estimating, han2020optimal, sreekumar2022neural}, most of which fall into three categories: plug-in estimators, $k$-nearest neighbors, and neural estimators.

-Modern machine-learning applications demand estimators that are scalable (capable of managing or processing a vast quantity of data samples), differentiable (suitable for back-propagation), and compatible with minibatch-based optimization \cite{ghimire2021reliable,sreekumar2022neural}.
-In alignment with this view, we propose a novel divergence based on covariance operators in reproducing kernel Hilbert spaces (RKHS).
-Our approach embeds the data distributions in an RKHS and exploits the spectrum of the covariance operators of the representations.
-This quantity resembles the quantum Jensen-Shannon divergence, however, the interpretation and the role of the operators differ.

-More concretely, the contributions of this work are the following: \begin{inparaenum} \item We introduce the representation Jensen-Shannon (JS) divergence, as well as a non-parametric estimator from samples which avoids explicit estimation of the underlying distributions of data. \item We propose an adaptable RKHS based on Fourier features that can be adjusted to maximize the divergence between distributions.
-This estimator is scalable, differentiable, and suitable for minibatch-based optimization problems. \item We show that the representation Jensen-Shannon divergence is a lower bound on the true Jensen-Shannon divergence, which naturally yields a variational estimator of the true Jensen-Shannon divergence. \item For training generative networks, we empirically show that our divergence prevents mode collapse, leading to more accurate and diverse results. \item When applied to two-sample testing, the representation Jensen-Shannon divergence outperforms related state-of-the-art techniques. \end{inparaenum}